HCLonely/auto-task/README_EN.md

 **<span style="color: #ff0000;">If you use 2.0+ version for the first time, it is recommended to set it first!</span>**

-# 4.Solutions to common problems
+# Solutions to common problems

 1. `giveaway.su` website `0000-0000-0000`